pt-br/relay-mutation-guide/README.md

  If you have followed this guide correctly, you should be able to add `Phones` to `Users`, what means that **YOUR MUTATION IS WORKING!**

  ### Next Steps
- Now that you know exatly how does a mutation work, why don't you try to implement two more mutations to delete and edit `Phones`?
+ Now that you know exactly how a mutation work, why don't you try to implement two more mutations to delete and edit `Phones`?
 It will be fun!

  You can also check the <a href="https://github.com/pt-br/relay-phones">full application</a> in case you need to know how I' ve implemented these two mutations.

  I hope this guide have helped you!